VilopusDoom/vilopusdoom.github.io/_posts/2021-03-28-kings-stego.md

 ```

 #### Solution:
-Load the .jpg in GIMP, increase the Exposure.
-The Flag is at the bottom: FLAG{b9df9afdd0}
+Load the .jpg in GIMP, increase the Exposure to find the flag.